A Survey of Approximability Results for Traveling Salesman Problems using the TSP-T3CO Definition Scheme: Review of Approximability Results

 \subsection{Traveling Purchaser Problem}

-In the Traveling Purchaser Problem, a set of $m$ products is to be purchased at some nodes, which usually represent cities.
+In the Traveling Purchaser Problem (TPP), a set of $m$ products is to be purchased at some nodes, which usually represent cities.
 Cities may offer the products at different prices and only a limited number of products may be available at each city.
 For each product, a demand $d_i$ is specified.
 For each city, the product availability specifies how many units of this product are available and the price for a unit of this product in this city is given.
 The aim is for the traveler to visit a subset of the cities and purchase at least the required demand of each product while minimizing the sum of purchasing and traveling costs.
 At each visited node $v$, a certain amount $\text{share}_i(v)$ of the available product is purchased.
+The sum of all $\text{share}_i(v)$ along the solution walk is then denoted $\text{share}_i(\sol_v)$.
 A good overview on the Traveling Purchaser Problem and its variants can be found in \cite{manerba2017traveling}, from which we formalized the basic definition of the problem using \tico in Table~\ref{table.traveling_purchaser}.
 The same definition of the problem is for example discussed in \cite{bontoux2008ant} and \cite{laporte2003branch}.
-Other variants use a modified range for the cost functions of demand and availability.
-For example in \cite{burstall1966heuristic}, the availability function is either 0 or $\infty$.
+Other variants use a modified range for the cost functions of demand and availability, e.g., in \cite{burstall1966heuristic}, the availability is either 0 or $\infty$.
 Alternatively as in \cite{batista2013traveling}, the demand is either 0 or 1, \ie the demand is not further specified.